epfl-ada/ada-2024-project-collectifmetisser/README.md

 - What are the most descriptive features/heuristic methods to infer links between two articles?
 - Do additional links provided by a missing link predictor model aid in the human navigation between articles?
 - Can the GNN model effectively handle large-scale Wikipedia article networks, or are there scalability challenges that need to be addressed for real-world use?
+- Are there specific types of articles or categories where link prediction is more or less accurate?

 ## Methods

+In order to train the GNN in an optimal way, our approach consists in leveraging a combination of node,edge, and graph-level features.
+A robust way to assign labels, for the presence/absence of link between a pair of node, is also proposed, for the training part.
+Below is an outline of our approach for feature engineering and the training/validation/testing process.

 ### Feature engineering

+To maximize the performance of our GNN, we designed features that capture various aspects of the graph structure.
+Of course, there are others interesting ways to design features, that could be studied if the model performances are found to be not be satisfaying.

 #### Node (articles) features

+PageRank: Assigns a ranking score to each node, indicating its relative importance in the network.
+Eigenvector Centrality: Measures a node's influence within the graph based on its connections.
+Text Embeddings: We embed article titles and descriptions using vector representations to calculate cosine similarity between pairs of nodes.
+Common Neighbors: Quantifies the overlap in the neighborhood between pairs of nodes.

 #### Edge features

+Jaccard Similarity: Measures the proportion of shared neighbors between two nodes.
+Adamic-Adar Index: A weighted sum of shared neighbors, placing more weight on less-connected nodes.
+Preferential Attachment: Predicts links based on the degree of the nodes.

 #### Graph features

+Node2Vec: Generates node embeddings that capture graph structure and connectivity by exploring random walks.

 ### Training/Validation/Testing Sample Choice